Potential Health Benefits of DIY Art Projects for Kids with Chronic Illnesses

 CoachArt is a nonprofit organization that offers free one-on-one and group lessons in arts and athletics to chronically ill children and their siblings.
 CoachArt students in the Los Angeles area are currently creating a new DIY art project every week in CoachArt’s DIY Art Club.
 Our DIY projects for this club include cotton candy confetti slime, llama piñatas (featured below), and tie-dye drawstring backpacks (featured below).

-How has art benefitted you or your child?
-Have favorite DIY art projects for kids, or an Adaptive Art resource to share?
+Have favorite DIY art projects for kids to share?
 We’d love to hear from you.
 Please share your experience with us in the comments.

 MAKING A DIFFERENCE FOR FAMILIES IMPACTED BY CHILDHOOD CHRONIC ILLNESS